What you'll study

 Drama, Conflict and Identity

-Study landmark plays, ancient Greek to contemporary British, which highlight enduring issues of identity and human conflict.
-You will develop the critical skills, technical vocabulary, and knowledge of staging practices needed to analyse plays as text and performance, and will discover that drama is a malleable form where direction, performance and changing audiences can open up very different interpretations.
+Study landmark plays which highlight enduring issues of identity and human conflict.
+You will develop the critical skills, technical vocabulary, and knowledge of staging practices needed to analyse plays as text and performance, while discovering that drama is a malleable form where direction, performance and changing audiences can open up very different interpretations.

 Reading the World: Intercultural Encounters